 - Process molding technology:

 This technology integrates and optimizes the process parameters of the DED machine, determines the setting value or range of each process parameter by regression analysis, and conducts a factor experiment for three significant control factors: laser power, scanning speed, and powder supply amount.
-And carry out gas path optimization to find the best process parameters, and observe the results of each path covered by path planning.
-Finally, through the optimization of the path, it is written into the CAM path planning software to improve the appearance flatness, and mechanical properties of the finished product, and achieve the goal of predictable process parameters, microstructure, and mechanical properties.
+Gas path optimization determines the best process parameters, and observe the results of each path covered by path planning.
+Finally, after optimization, the results are written into the CAM path planning software to improve the appearance, flatness, and mechanical properties of the finished product, and achieve the goal of predictable process parameters, microstructure, and mechanical properties.

 What are the Technical Advantages of Direct Energy Deposition (DED)?

-The method of direct laser deposition is to melt the material and attach it to the substrate, so the utilization rate of the material is high.
-Compared with the traditional machining production method, the traditional manufacturing method may waste more than 50% of the material in the production process, while the direct laser deposition method can be produced in a way that saves expensive material costs and avoids material waste.
-For example, in aerospace, semiconductor, LCD, mold, power generation, and biomedical industries, the materials and manufacturing costs of their components are high.
-Therefore, if the cost of materials can be reduced, or repairs can be performed when components are partially damaged, the cost of manufacturing or operation can be reduced.
+In direct laser deposition, material is melted and attached to a substrate, so the utilization rate of the material is low compared with the traditional machining production methods which may waste more than 50% of the material in the production process.
+Direct laser deposition is especially helpful to save on material costs in industries such as aerospace, semiconductor, LCD, mold, power generation, and biomedicals where materials and manufacturing costs can be very high.
+Repairs can be performed when components are partially damaged using small quantities of material so costs can be reduced.

-Direct laser deposition equipment can be individually designed for customers to create a customized system.
-This system is generally composed of a powder feeder, laser source, shielding gas, powder nozzle, and mobile control system.
-The mobile control system Parts of the system can be adjusted to suit the needs, including mobile beds, robots, or rotary tables, etc.
+Direct laser deposition equipment can be individually designed for customers to create customized systems.
+The mobile control system can be adjusted to suit the needs, including integrating with robots, or rotary tables, etc.

 What is the Industrial Applicability of Direct Energy Deposition (DED)?

-The application of direct laser deposition technology can be simply divided into 3D printing of new components and coating stacking or repairing the surface of components.
-When direct laser deposition technology manufactures new components by 3D printing, a carrier substrate is required as the carrier for 3D component production.
-After the 3D component is produced, part of the carrier can be cut off.
-If not, the carrier itself will also be cut off. can be part of a component.
-Therefore, direct laser deposition technology can add 3D printed components of other shapes to other components, or add additional functions to existing components, and can also be used for overlay coatings and repair components.
+The applications of direct laser deposition technology can be divided into: 3D printing of new components, coating, and repairing the surface of components.
+When new components are manufactured by direct laser deposition 3D printing, a carrier substrate is required.
+After the 3D component is produced, the carrier can be cut off, or the carrier itself may be part of the component.
+Therefore, direct laser deposition technology can add 3D printed components or additional functions to existing components.

-DED uses powder spraying to make workpieces, and it has great applicability in workpieces that require a lot of material removals, such as aerospace, automobile, and other industries.
-In addition, DED can make very complex workpieces, and only a small number of parts can be required after the workpiece is integrated and designed.
-It is very suitable to develop new alloy materials, especially materials such as gradient materials that are not easy to manufacture by other methods, so DED technology has the future and economy.
+DED powder spraying technology has great potential for producing workpieces that require fine detail, such as aerospace, automobile, and other industries.
+DED can make very complex workpieces, and workpieces can be made of integrated parts, reducing the total number of parts required for a design.
+DED is very suitable to use with new alloy materials, especially materials such as gradient materials that are not easy to manufacture with by other methods, so DED technology has a promising future.